tigrish/i18n-spec/README.md

 ## Testing the validity of your translation data

+To test that your locale file is a subset of the default locale file

+	describe "config/locales/fr.yml" do
+	  it { should be_a_subset_of 'config/locales/en.yml' }
+	end

 If you need to test that all translations have been completed :

     describe "config/locales/fr.yml" do